Drisnel/Building-Character-Bots-for-Internet-Connected-LLMs/shared/en/how-to-test-and-debug-rp-bots.md

 - sensitive topics
 - behavioral priorities
 - how the bot understands a relationship, a conflict, an attachment, a boundary, or a given theme
-- the script’s resistance to fandom drift, especially for canon characters connected to the internet
+- the script’s resistance to fandom drift, especially for canon characters supported by modern LLM-based roleplay platforms

 ## Phase 2 — situational prompts + simulated system questions
 This phase is used to test the bot’s behavior in contexts that are not necessarily the starting state of the script.